 Not to be outdone, Anakin Solo is the protagonist in his own Jedi training saga.
 The Junior Jedi Knights series chronicles his adventures with barefoot Tatooinian Tusken Raider Jedi Tahiri Veila and their ancient rabbit-like Jedi Master, Ikrit.
 They sneak out of the temple, discover ancient artifacts, battle Dagobah tree spiders, galavant into Darth Vader’s castle, and discover Obi-Wan Kenobi’s lightsaber.
 Sound interesting?
 This series, no longer in print, ran for six novels by authors Nancy Richardson and Rebecca Moesta:

-For the Completionists
+Could-Reads: For the Completionists

 If, after all the recommended novels listed above, you crave still more detail, you are more than welcome to read every adult Legends book set after Return of the Jedi published throughout the entirety of the 1990s, plus one more – Greg Bear’s Rogue Planet.
 Rogue Planet is an Anakin and Obi-Wan adventure set after Episode I, in which our heroes intersect with a living planet that comes into play late in the New Jedi Order storyline in the Force Heretic trilogy.